dotnet/linker/docs/design/steps-explained.md

 it, and add it to the queue, if it hasn't been processed already.

-To know if something has been marked to be linked, or processed, the linker is using a functionality of Cecil called annotations.
+To know if something has been marked to be linked, or processed, the linker is using functionality of Cecil called annotations.
 Almost everything in Cecil can be annotated.
-Concretely, it means that almost everything owns an hashtable in which you can add what you want, using the keys and the values you want.
+Specifically, it means that almost everything owns a hashtable in which you can add what you want, using the keys and the values you want.